 (3) the thing with this ability must be one of these.

 These propositions are inseparable from one another: in the concept of potency, they imply one another.
 They are the same, and the name for this single complex is potency.
 Potency is specific and inseparable from the actual constitution of a particular body (as 2 and 3 show).
-Yet the potency implies that this body has something general about it, namely a continuity between hot and cold, healthy or sick (as shown by 1) that can be marked off in speech.
+Yet the potency implies that this body has something about it that can be abstracted, namely a continuity between hot and cold, healthy or sick (as shown by 1) that can be marked off in speech.
 Put more precisely, in this description, potency expresses the inseparability of a singular body from a structure that necessarily refers to something counterfactual, namely, what it is not and cannot be right now.
 Potency makes room in being, it relates things that can be to what is the case.
 In this way, potency as a source is a structure that has implications beyond what actively is.

 This principle reveals a structure of being that is hard to characterize.
 It follows from proposition (2) that different accomplishments of a single potency exclude others, so that it is not capable of simultaneously being at work in every way that it is potent: a thing cannot, for example, be all temperatures at once.
 More narrowly, one potency cannot be at work in every way it is capable of all at once because one of its own aspects is at work being the case.
 Through this we can grasp the finitude of potency and energeia (on the singularity of energeia, see chap.
 1, “The Basis for Ontological Multiplicity”).

-To recap, the Binary Principle is an outcome of the Singularity and Any-Opposite principles: since the same potency, ranging over several possibilities, is nevertheless only an ability to do one at a time, potency is necessarily limited with respect to its own range of potential acts.
-In this way, potency differs from Agamben’s claim that incapacity essentially constitutes what it is to exercise a capacity, i.e., that every action is at the same time an inaction in the same respect (or of a potency held back from its own enactment, as Heidegger has it).
+To recap, the Binary Principle is an outcome of the Singularity and Any Opposite principles: since the same potency, ranging over several possibilities, is nevertheless only an ability to do one at a time, potency is necessarily limited with respect to its own range of potential acts.
+This conception of potency differs from the concept Agamben puts forward, that incapacity essentially constitutes what it is to exercise a capacity, in other words, that every action is at the same time an inaction in the same respect (or of a potency held back from its own enactment, as Heidegger has it).
 Since things can be potent for things they are not currently doing, the Binary Principle follows necessarily.

 The Being of Potency

-Now that I have described what it means to be a source, and described what distinguishes a potency as a source, we need to examine what sort of being potency has.
+Now that I have described what it means to be a source, and described what distinguishes a potency as a source, I will examine what sort of being potency has.
 The first task is to show that potency has an independent claim to be.
 Then we will examine the most conspicuous way that potency is.

 Aristotle argues explicitly that potency entails being: “[If we] take the being-potentially [dunamei] in the same way as if something were potentially [dunaton] a statue, [then] this will also be a statue” (Phys.
 III.6 206b19–22).41 Examples of potencies we have seen so far include buildable things and builders, visible things and perceivers, knowers and things known, and fire and burnable things.
 Potencies are prominent among beings: